Pupil Premium Plan 2023-2024 (3 year plan)

 3 |

-All of our disadvantaged pupils are on the SEN register and have EHCPs in place.
-Their primary need has been identified as SEMH.
-This poses other barriers to learning; some come to school dysregulated; some have social and communication barriers; and some have low self-esteem and/or low aspirations for themselves. |
+A proportion of disadvantaged pupils have other barriers to learning; some come to school hungry; some have social and emotional barriers; and some have low self-esteem and/or low aspirations for themselves. |

 4 |